GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

 [`theme_bw()`](https://ggplot2.tidyverse.org/reference/ggtheme.html),
-which changes the plot background to white, **`ggplot2`** comes with several other themes which can be useful to quickly change the look of your visualization.
+which changes the plot background to white, **`ggplot2`** comes with several other themes which can be useful to quickly change the look of your visualisation.
 The complete list of themes is available at
 <https://ggplot2.tidyverse.org/reference/ggtheme.html>.
 `theme_minimal()` and `theme_light()` are popular, and `theme_void()`
 can be useful as a starting point to create a new hand-crafted theme.